larpon/pluggable/README.md

 # Compiled-In Runtime Plugin (CIRP)

+## TLDR;

+Extend any V application via a plugin API (using CIRP), simply by adding V sources and recompiling.

 ## Introduction

 So.
 You have a V module or application, some V source, that you want to